oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Claim name blinding
-:  Feature that enables to blind not only claim values, but also claim names of the claims that are included in SD-JWT but are not disclosed to the verifier in the SD-JWT-Disclosure.
+:  Feature that enables to blind not only claim values, but also claim names of the claims that are included in SD-JWT but are not disclosed to the verifier in the Holder-Selected Disclosures JWT.

 Issuer
 :  An entity that creates SD-JWTs (2.1).